MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Invoke-MgReassignEducationUserAssignmentSubmission.md

 For details, see the examples section.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaReassignEducationUserAssignmentSubmission](/powershell/module/Microsoft.Graph.Beta.Education/Invoke-MgBetaReassignEducationUserAssignmentSubmission?view=graph-powershell-beta)

 ## SYNTAX

 ### Reassign (Default)